Gravitationally Induced UV Completion of an $O(N)$ Scalar Theory: Fixed-point and perturbations

-These fixed points generalize the exact scaling solutions $u=u_\ast$ and $f=f_{1\ast}x$ of \cite{Bonanno:2025qsc}.
-As in \cite{Bonanno:2025qsc}, the branch with the minus sign for $N<16$ yields $x_{0\ast}<0$ but also $f_{1\ast}<0$ throughout the parameter region (see Figs.~\ref{plotx0fp2} and \ref{plotf1fp2}).
-By contrast, the branch with the plus sign yields $x_{0\ast}>0$ and $f_{1\ast}>0$ (see Figs.~\ref{plotx0fp3} and \ref{plotf1fp3}).
-Additionally, only the minus-sign branch admits a regular $N\to 1$ limit.
+Accordingly, using Eqs.~(\ref{relmp}) and (\ref{truncor1}), one recovers $f = f_{1*} x$ and $u=u_*$.
+Therefore, these fixed points represent a generalization of the scaling solutions in Eq.~(\ref{scalex34}) when a running potential is present.
+The branch with the minus sign yields $x_{0*} < 0$ for $N < 16$ throughout the parameter region (see Fig.~\ref{plotx0fp2}).
+By contrast, the branch with the plus sign gives $x_{0*} > 0$ (see Fig.~\ref{plotx0fp3}).
+As in Eq.~(\ref{scalex34}), only the minus-sign branch admits a regular limit as $N \to 1$.

-A part from the case of the fixed point where $f_{1\ast}=1/3$, the fixed point value of $g_\ast$ is the same in all cases and is given by $g_\ast=192\pi^2(m-1)/(\gamma(16-N))$.
-It is therefore defined only for $N\neq 16$ and becomes negative for $N>16$.
-Furthermore, as for the scaling solutions in \cite{Bonanno:2025qsc}, for all fixed points the value of $f_{1\ast}$ does not depend on $m$ and, accordingly, not on $\gamma$.